Views and devlove

-Suppose that you are using a PHP application, and that your request will be handled by a file called
+Suppose that we are using a PHP application, and that a request will be handled by a file called

-/admin/login.php … In that case, PHP expects a request to that precise URL path… but as we explained before, views always expect a request to something that looks like a directory.
-To please PHP and languages like PHP, views have the super-power of reusing the re-write engine to write the URL path just before passing it down to the application engine.
-Just add a
+/admin/login.php … In that case, PHP expects a request to that precise URL path, but views always expect a request to something that looks like a directory.

 Say that we have placed the view file under